-Our approach to ethical investment is governed by our Ethical Charter.
-The Charter principles are applied using our ethical frameworks, policies, and measurement systems.
-These require detailed assessment of the impacts of climate change on people, animals, and the environment, which in turn affects the way we invest including through negative and positive screening, engagement and advocacy, and climate performance measurement and reporting.
+All of our investments are made considering our Ethical Charter, which is embedded in our Constitution and overseen by our Board.
+The Charter's 23 principles are applied using our ethical frameworks, policies, and measurement systems.
+These ensure we prioritise action to avoid dangerous climate change and its serious impacts on the planet, people, and animals.
+This priority is pursued through the way we invest, including through negative and positive screening, engagement and advocacy, and climate performance measurement and reporting.